kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 	OnPodConditions []PodFailurePolicyOnPodConditionsPattern
 }

-// podFailurePolicy describes how failed pods influence the backoffLimit.
+// podFailurePolicy describes how failed pods are accounted.
+In particular, how they influence the backoffLimit.
 // When using podFailurePolicy, terminating Pods (have a `deletionTimestamp`)
 // are not immediately replaced and don't count as failed until they reach
 // a terminal phase (`Failed` or `Succeeded`).